 Members admitted to FFF must be considering going, or have already gone, flat after mastectomy or explant.
 Medical professionals who are not themselves mastectomy patients are not allowed in the group.

-Be kind and courteous.
+Please be kind and courteous.
 We’re all in this together to create a welcoming environment.
-Let’s treat everyone with respect.
-Healthy debates are natural, but kindness is required.
+Let’s treat everyone with respect and compassion.

 Any promotions must be on topic and admin approved.
-We expect content to be relevant to our members, so any business or for-profit promotions should be on topic – i.e., related to going flat, living flat, breast implant illness and/or breast cancer – and should be pre-approved by an admin.
+We expect content to be relevant to our members, so any business or for-profit promotions should be on topic – i.e., related to going flat, living flat, breast implant illness, explant and/or breast cancer – and must be pre-approved by an admin.
+Leveraging of FFF for personal financial gain is generally prohibited (exceptions may be made on a case by case basis by the FFF admin team, guided by the best interest of the group and our members.)
+Promotion of multilevel marketing (MLM) companies is never permitted.

 Prohibited Content

 It is NPOAS’ policy to maintain vigilance on content quality in order to protect the integrity and safety of the community that we serve, and to maintain respectful discourse within the group.
 Therefore, all posts to FFF require prior moderator approval.
+Posts are approved at the discretion of the moderators as we seek an overall balance in flat related content.
 Posts should not be approved if they meet any of the following criteria, and comments that meet any of the following criteria should be removed:

 Administrators shall maintain a personable and professional tone when managing conflict between group members.
 In the event of a conflict, admins shall use good judgment to de-escalate the situation and ensure that all significant parties are properly notified that the situation is being handled.
 Conflict should be handled promptly and transparently.
 Post and/or comment deletion is left to the discretion of the admin handling the situation; situations that present with significant uncertainty about proper handling should be brought to the attention of the admin team via group Facebook chat.